Board of Directors

 Ed is a retired business owner who moved to Oregon from New York in 1977.
 He was one of the founders of a major health care company, later acquired by an international corporation.
 After a short retirement, he became chief operating office of another, much smaller company in a different sector of health care until that was sold.
 He has been active in numerous community organizations as well as serving on the boards of Portland Opera and Chamber Music Northwest.
 He joined Parrott Creek because of its dedication to working with troubled youth, one of his passions.
 He believes that these young people represent our future and deserve our attention.

-Glenn’s professional and personal mission is to improve the lives of others—especially the poor and vulnerable—and has served in several health care leadership roles for more than 20 years.
-With a heart for providing young people with second chances, Glenn is drawn to the mission of Parrott Creek to build stronger families and safer communities.
-Glenn is driven to help Parrott Creek achieve even greater success throughout their next 50 years of service to Clackamas county youth and families.
-Presently, Glenn is the Executive Director of Strategy and Operations of Pharmacy Services at Providence St. Joseph Health.
-He is responsible for guiding the strategic growth of a variety of pharmacy assets spanning Providence’s seven states.
-Glenn and his wife, Hannah, are parents to four children, reside in Happy Valley, and are passionate about ways to improve their community.
+Glenn’s professional and personal mission is to steadfastly serve the lives of others—especially the poor and vulnerable—and has served in several health care leadership roles for 25 years.
+Presently, Glenn leads pharmacy strategy and operations for Providence St. Joseph Health where he guides strategic growth of pharmacy assets spanning Providence’s seven states.
+With a heart for providing young people with second chances, Glenn is drawn to the mission of Parrott Creek to bring hope that builds stronger families and safer communities.
+Glenn and his wife, Hannah, are parents to four children, reside in Clackamas, and are passionate about ways to bring hope and health into their community.